andrejtetkic/andrejtetkic.github.io/ANALYTICS_SETUP.md

 ### 1. Deploy to GitHub Pages
 1. Create repository named: **`andrejtetkic.github.io`**
 2. Upload all these files to the root of that repository
-3. GitHub Pages will automatically serve your site at `https://andrejtetkic.github.io/`
+3. GitHub Pages will automatically serve your site at `https://andrejtetkic.github.io/` (now redirected/aliased behind `https://tetkic.com/`).

 ### 2. Verify Installation (24-48 hours after deployment)
 1. Go to https://analytics.google.com/